robertbraeutigam/scan/README.md

 ## Network Protocol

-The network protocol is build on top of TCP/IP, using a peer-to-peer logical topology.
+The network protocol is designed to be a "layer" on top of TCP/IP.
+It is independent and ignorant of the "application layer" protocol defined in the next chapters.

+The main purpose and design goals of this layer are the following:
+* Provide **security** features, such as authentication, basic authorization and anti-tempering features.
+* Logical **routing** capabilities, provide a virtual flat topology.
+* Enable **multiplexing**, so that multiple logical connections can be established through one TCP/IP connection.
+* Enable **message mixing**.
+Enable a device to interject messages even if another message is currently being sent or even streamed indefinitely.
+* Intentionally **fragmenting** messages so each fragment can be validated on its own and potentially partially processed, without assembling the whole message in memory.

+Devices essentially get a peer-to-peer, secure, flat logical topology.
 That is, each device is free to directly communicate with any number of other devices.
 There is no "master" or "server" software or hardware component.

-Since no specific network topology is required, the network protocol has to support every possible topology.
-For this reason it contains additional logical routing information and is designed to be able to be multiplexed, forwarded and proxied.
+To support every possible TCP/IP topology, each frame contains additional logical routing information and is designed to be able to be multiplexed, forwarded and proxied.

 The network protocol is packet based, with each packet limited in size to a maximum of 65535 bytes excluding the frame header.
-If there is a payload of more than that it needs to be handled as described by the message type.
+If there is a payload of more than that, or the size is not known (such as the case with streaming data), the message needs to be fragmented to chunks not more than 65535 bytes.

+A logical connection is a connection between two devices identified by their public static keys.
+There can be at most one connection between any two devices, so a pair of public static keys uniquely identifies a logical connection.
+Note however, that one TCP/IP connection can tunnel more than one logical connection.

-If any parties to a communication encounter any errors in the protocol or interpretation of messages they must immediately close the connection without any further messages, unless otherwise instructed by specific messages.
+If any parties to a communication encounter any errors in the protocol or interpretation of messages they must immediately close the logical connection.
+If the logical connection is the only one in the "physical" TCP/IP connection, that needs to be closed instead.
+If not, a close message needs to be sent.
 The initiating party must not retry opening connections more often than 60 times / minute, but may implement any heuristics to distribute those reconnects inside the minute.

 ### Types